maarten-pennings/P2000/readme.md

 | [A]  |        **a**          |         A          |         A          |         A       |
 | [1!] |          1            |         !          |         !          |         !       |

-In the _allcaps_ mode, this is the behavior of shift and capslock.
+In the _all-caps_ mode, this is the behavior of shift and capslock.

 | key  | no shift, no capslock | shift, no capslock | no shift, capslock | shift, capslock |
 |:----:|:---------------------:|:------------------:|:------------------:|:---------------:|